 The process within which customers receive information and file complaints.

 Students with concerns about a class or their academic experience in general are encouraged to visit with the appropriate faculty member.
 In the absence of satisfaction during this interaction, students may opt to take their concern up the administrative hierarchy, progressing to the department head, the dean, and then, if need be, to the Provost/Vice President for Academic Affairs (VPAA).
 If issues or complaints that come to the dean have by-passed the department head and/or the faculty involved, the dean will refer the case to the department head, where it may be addressed or it may then be referred to the individual faculty member(s).
 Tarleton’s philosophy is that most issues can and should be handled by those directly involved.
 There is a written grievance procedure in each academic department that is typically followed before a concern or complaint is referred to the dean of the college.
 If resolution cannot be achieved at the department or college level, it is then referred to the Provost and VPAA.

 The time elapsed between the student’s request for a meeting with a faculty member and the meeting depends on the calendar of the student and the faculty member.
 Typically, meetings of this nature are held within no more than five working days after the meeting request.
 This timeframe generally holds true for meetings requested with the department head, the dean, and the Provost/VPAA.
 Responses may be transmitted orally or in writing, depending on the situation.

-International Education: Questions about enrollment, the university, and required processes are responded to immediately.
+International Education: Questions about enrollment, the university, and require processes are responded to immediately.
 Responses rarely take longer than two days.

 Evaluation and translation of international credentials are accomplished in two days and they are forwarded to the appropriate admissions office—undergraduate and graduate.
 In the case of graduate admission, all applicants, after being screened in the graduate office, are referred to the appropriate department head for a recommendation on admission status.